IvanCaEz/Wordle/README.md

 > git clone https://gitlab.com/ivan.martinez.7e6/wordle

+---

 ## Formatting the Output

-In this project we will use some constant variables to color the foreground and background of each character when needed.
+In this project we will make use of variables to color the foreground and background of each character when needed.